 The headline?
 "In Miami, Marco Rubio's foibles are seen as South Florida's foibles."

-Yet browse Twitter or the national media, and it seems like the Rubio mini-scandals and squabbles that seem well, almost boring to us here in Miami, have more resonance elsewhere.
+Yet browse Twitter or the national media, and it seems like the Rubio mini-scandals and squabbles that seem, well, almost boring to Miamians have more resonance elsewhere.

-Heck, our own coverage of Rubio's foibles from the local perspective has been littered with a sense of, "Yeah, OK, but he's from Miami."
+Heck, New Times' own coverage of Rubio's foibles from the local perspective has been littered with a sense of "Yeah, OK, but he's from Miami."

-When the New York Times dug into Rubio's driving record, I responded with the mock-horror headline: "New York Times Shocker: Marco Rubio and His Wife Are Typical Miami Driver!"
-The punchline got a second act a few weeks later: "Latest New York Times Exposé: Marco Rubio Spends Like a Typical Miamian."
+When the New York Times dug into Rubio's driving record, this reporter responded with the mock-horror headline: "New York Times Shocker: Marco Rubio and His Wife Are Typical Miami Drivers" The punch line got a second act a few weeks later: "Latest New York Times Exposé: Marco Rubio Spends Like a Typical Miamian."

 Little Marco on his way to a foam party, hey, where'd I put my high heels...
 Lyin' Ted looking for some snakes to chuck.
 God bless you.— Howie Carr (@HowieCarrShow) March 9, 2016

-When discussing in the office whether or not Rubio's high school social ties to a guy who owned a home that was used to shoot porn, we decided that it was worth getting the facts straight instead of leaving the story up to Twitter rumors and innuendo.
-Indeed, Tim Elfrink found that the story didn't really reflect negatively at all on Rubio.
+Discussing in the office whether Rubio's high school social ties to a guy who owned a home that was used to shoot porn, New Times staffers decided it was worth getting the facts straight instead of leaving the story up to Twitter rumors and innuendo.
+Indeed, Tim Elfrink discovered that the story didn't really reflect negatively on Rubio.
 At it's most damning, the story was just an odd coincidence.

 "It just goes to show you that no one gets through this city without accidentally having some loose tie to amateur porn," I joked at the time.

-That didn't stop people from Trump supporters tweeting the story out like Rubio actually had serious ties to gay porn, even though, you know, the story itself debunked that notion.
+That didn't stop people like Trump supporters from tweeting the story like Rubio actually had serious ties to gay porn even though, you know, the story itself debunked that notion.

-I watched and wondered if a politician from Texas would get questioned the same way for liking country music, or a California candidate about having a ska record collection in high school.
-Rubio awkwardly tried to sell dance music as almost as equally wholesome as Christian rock to the audience.
+I watched and wondered if a politician from Texas would be questioned the same way for liking country music, or a California candidate about having a ska record collection in high school.
+Rubio awkwardly tried to sell dance music as almost as wholesome as Christian rock to the audience.

-When Cooper asked Rubio if he'd ever been to a rave, I realized my own answer to the question might be a Bill Clinton-esque, "Well, that depends on what your definition of
+When Cooper asked Rubio if he had ever been to a rave, I realized my own answer to the question might be a Bill Clinton-esque "Well, that depends on your definition of a

 Rubio never was directly criticized for being from Miami, but he did find himself in plenty of awkward situations defending things that, to Miamians, seem absolutely pedestrian.

-If, as expected he loses in Florida tonight and perhaps ends his campaign, it won't simply be because of that.
+If, as expected, he loses in Florida tonight and perhaps ends his campaign, his Miami connection won't be to blame for his failure.
 A more seasoned politician (and perhaps one with a more accomplished record to actually talk about) could have easily deflected all of that noise, but his essential Miami-ness certainly didn't help his cause.

-The brashest critics on Twitter have used all of this, from foam parties to familial cocaine connections, to undercut Rubio's status as a serious politician ready for the White House.
+The brashest critics on Twitter have used all of the above — from foam parties to familial cocaine connections — to undercut Rubio's status as a serious politician ready for the White House.

-Tellingly, according to polling, the only region of the state where he leads Donald Trump is the Miami metro area.
+Tellingly, according to polling, the only part of the state where he leads Donald Trump is the Miami metro area.